About the DNR Secretary and Executive Team

 As Deputy, Moroney oversees the day-to-day operations of the agency.
 He enjoys playing basketball, fishing and spending time with family and friends.
 He lives in Waukesha with his wife, Linda, and their two children.

-As executive assistant, Gunderson is the internal lead in fishing and wildlife-related issues and is working to build DNR's relationship with the Legislature.
+As the Assistant Deputy Secretary, Gunderson is the internal lead in fishing and wildlife-related issues and is working to build DNR's relationship with the Legislature.
 He lives in Waterford with his wife, Lisa, and is the father of three adult children.